 Many of my plastic surgery consulting patients make note of their “hook nose” shape that they particularly dislike.
-What causes a hooked shaped nose and how is it treated with a hook nose rhinoplasty?
+What causes a hooked-shaped nose and how is it treated with a hook nose rhinoplasty?
 Why does a hook nose shape appear worse when smiling?
-Can a hook nose shape be corrected with a rhinoplasty?
+Can a hook nose shape be corrected with rhinoplasty?

 As always, the hook nose rhinoplasty surgeon must focus on the entire nose and not just the tip shape.
 Proper nose balance is all about the nose having a certain shape that is typical – a dorsum that is lower than the tip complex and a nose that isn’t long and droopy at the tip.
 My job is to work the entire nose so it looks beautiful and proportional to your face.

-After treatment for a hook nose your nose should still look like a normal nose.
+After treatment for a hook nose, your nose will still look like a normal nose.
 You can smile as big as you like and it won’t droop like it did before.
-The greatest personal insecurity that sits in the middle of your face will be no longer.
-Your new nose fits your face better.
+The greatest personal insecurity that sits in the middle of your face will no longer be there.
+Your new nose complements your face better.
 It looks unoperated and natural.
-It compliments your face.
 It’s your nose just a lot better.
 In fact, I’m not sure that anyone will even notice your new nose other than comments like “you look different and I can’t tell why!”
-This is a hook nose job home run.
+We consider that a hook nose job home run.